YanarAssaf/one-click-app/README.md

 ## About

-Deploy Apps in One-Click throw a SHELL script.
-Deploy popular applications such as Apache, BIND, Nginx, Nagios on Enterprise Linux with a single click.
+Deploy Apps in One-Click throw a SHELL script. \n Deploy popular applications such as Apache, BIND, Nginx, Nagios on Enterprise Linux with a single click.

 Features: